 New College is fortunate to have dedicated leaders who, guided by the Board of Trustees, provide the direction for the daily operations of the College.

-President Donal O’Shea: Dr. Donal O’Shea officially assumed his post as New College of Florida’s fifth president on July 1, 2012.
-Before coming to New College, O’Shea was the dean of faculty and vice president for academic affairs at Mount Holyoke College (South Hadley, Mass.), a top ranked private liberal arts women’s college.
+President Patricia Okker: Dr. Patricia Okker officially assumed her post as New College of Florida’s sixth president on July 1, 2021.
+Before coming to New College, Okker was the dean of the College of Arts & Sciences at the University of Missouri

 New College of Florida Board of Trustees